,

 HAPPY KIDS

-Speaking and Listening at Newton
+Oracy at Newton

-We love to hear from our pupils and build in many opportunities within the curriculum in which to do so.
-Presentations of work are encouraged through topic based projects, meetings with different classes and year groups is common where the children share their work and ideas and we seek the children's thought and opinions across the school when discussing dinner choices, playground improvements and links with our community.
+Oracy — Leasowe Primary SchoolSt Andrew and St Francis C of E Primary School - OracyWe love to hear from our pupils and build in many opportunities within the curriculum in which to do so.
+Presentations of work a. re encouraged through topic based projects, meetings with different classes and year groups is common where the children share their work and ideas and we seek the children's thought and opinions across the school when discussing dinner choices, playground improvements and links with our community.
+Drama is very important to us here at Newton too and we have a successful KS1 Christmas production and our upper KS2 Drama Club performance are something we are very proud of.
 Our children feel that they have a real voice at our school and we ensure that the skills are taught well and that there is a purpose for these skills.

 Writing at Newton